TheCandidStartup/TheCandidStartup.github.io/_drafts/navisworks-file-formats.md

 When loading geometry chunks, the compressed segments are decompressed on demand into a temporary file.
 The geometry chunks are serialized in priority order based on the default view for the model.
 This ensures that during the initial load, geometry is largely read sequentially.

 To help manage geometry life time as it is paged in and out, we split the in-memory geometry objects into two.
-Instances refer to a "Geom Ref" stub object that always remains in-memory.
+Instances refer to a "Geom Ref" stub object that always remains in memory.
 Geometry is shared between instances where possible, so multiple instances may reference the same Geom Ref.
 The Geom Ref stores the file and chunk id for the corresponding geometry definition and triggers the load on demand process when the geometry is needed.

 ## Properties